I develop field-level frameworks that employ the cosmic large-scale structure as a probe of the physics of the Dark Universe. My research focuses on:

 Next-generation photometric surveys will deliver redshifts with an uncertainty corresponding to as much as 300 Mpc or more.
 Reconstructing the large-scale structure from highly uncertain galaxy locations results in structures that are distorted.
 Here, we developed a method that mitigates such distortions, while also constraining individual galaxy redshift probability density functions.
 Our framework provides Markov Chain Monte Carlo realizations of the primordial and present-day large-scale structure as constrained by galaxy clustering, accounting for survey- and data-related uncertainties.
 Owing to the structure formation model we employ, we reconstruct the structure formation history of the large-scale structure, as well as filaments.
 We provide constraints on the large-scale structure on scales much smaller than the original redshift uncertainty.

-Publication: arXiv
+Manuscript: arXiv

 Intrinsic alignment